 Job description

-- Mediate in conflict situations (between youngster, client system and/or parties involved);
+- You will mediate in conflict situations (between young people, the client system, and/or the parties involved).

-- Provide information, knowledge and advice to parents in the area of development and child rearing;
+- You will provide information, raise awareness and advise parents in the field of development and parenting.

-- Give trainings aimed at expanding social and practical skills.
+- You will provide training and parenting support which is aimed at developing social and practical skills.

 The organisation